kometenstaub/obsidian-jsons/README.md

 The json files will be overwritten each time you run this script with the `json` argument, so no need to delete the folder manually.

 Every time, the `tagscript` file will be created.
 It is also overwritten each time you run the script again, the `json` argument doesn't influence this behaviour.

+### Hosting the json files

+Modify `github_url` to the base URL of where the json files will be hosted.
+Depending on the hosting provider, you may also need to change `json_path`.